pablodecm/paper-inferno/paper/paper.md

 a temperature $\tau = 0.1$ for inference-aware learning to ensure that the differentiable approximations are close to the true values (see approximation from [@Eq:soft_summary]).
-Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is fixed and decided by means of a simple scan; the best choice found is specified together with the results.
+Standard mini-batch stochastic gradient descent is used for training and the optimal learning rate is fixed and decided by means of a simple scan; the best choice found is specified together with the results.